lazurastv/Connect-Pipes/README.md

 # Connect-Pipes
-Small game with the goal of connecting pipes
+Java based game where the goal is to connect a fish to its fishbowl using pipes.
-Has procedurally generated levels, but isn't of great complexity.
+The game features randomly generated levels and custom-made textures.